Picture-perfect Capri boasts glistening waters and remarkable cliffs, the ideal framework for the famous Blue Grotto.

 This was our top pick for experiences in Capri (as with the majority of people traveling to Capri).

-The Blue Grotto is a sea cave that is illuminated a vibrant blue color.
+The Blue Grotto is a sea cave that is illuminated a vibrant blue color (similar to the Malta blue lagoon).

 Visitors enter the Blue Grotto via a row boat, needing to duck in order to fit through the entrance of the cave.